ct-js/docs.ctjs.rocks/docs/localstorage.md

 ![Wrong use of localStorage](./images/tutLocalStorage.png)

 `this.level` is now `'151'`!
 This is definitely not what we would expect.
-The reason is that `localStorage` can only store things, and anything else is turned into those.
+The reason is that `localStorage` can only store strings, and anything else is turned into those.
 Because of that, we need to convert the values of `localStorage` to the needed types.

 ```js
 // BETTER WAY